-4.4 Using a Better Multiplier
+4.4 Using a Multi-Stage Multiplier

-In our first FIR filter we used the operator for multiplication.
+So far we have been using the \ operator for multiplication in our FIR Filter.
 This generates a combinational multiplier in hardware.
 Because multiplication is a complex operation, the combinational multiplier potentially limits the frequency we can run our FIR filter at.
-We can improve the frequency by using a pipelined multiplier, breaking the multiplication across multiple cycles.
+We may be able to improve the frequency by using a multistage multiplier, breaking the multiplication across multiple cycles.